mattdavis0351/mongodb-labs/exercises/03_advanced-mongo-queries.md

 { "_id" : "Right_Hand", "playerCountByBattingHand" : 345 }
 ```

-:arrow_right: A word on the aggregate pipleine syntax: By now, we're all familiar with the JSON format of **key: value** pairs.
+:arrow_right: A word on the aggregate pipeline syntax: By now, we're all familiar with the JSON format of **key: value** pairs.
 - Whenever a field is accessed as the **key**, it is written as it is.
 We've seen numerous examples of this starting from our very first filtering query `db.movieDetails.count({"rated": "PG-13"})`.
     - Here the field `rated` is used as a key and is simply written as `rated`.